-Three Door and Window Companies Earn Energy Star Partner of the Year AwardsApril 16th, 2021 by Drew Vass
+Three Door and Window Companies Earn Energy Star Partner of the Year AwardsApril 16th, 2021 by Drew Vass, Executive Editor

 The U.S. Environmental Protection Agency (EPA) announced the recipients of its Partner of the Year awards, and that included three door and window companies—all receiving designations in Sustained Excellence.
 Program officials say Energy Star’s awards are designed to recognize companies that made “outstanding contributions to protecting the environment through superior energy efficiency achievements.”
 Award-winning partners, “are showing the world that delivering real climate solutions makes good business sense and promotes job growth,” added EPA administrator Michael S. Regan.
 “Many of them have been doing it for years, inspiring all of us who are committed to tackling the climate crisis and leading the way to a clean energy economy.”